Russia invading Ukraine: Here is everything we know so far about the war

 Russia war

-During the invasion, Ukraine's border with Belarus and Russia were attacked.
+During the invasion, Ukraine's borders with Belarus and Russia were attacked.
 Putin's government stands accused of shattering the peace in Europe, and what happens next could interfere with the continent's security structure.

 Ukraine declares war on Russia